All Episodes

 Fox News is the only television outlet to run the video.

-Nowhere else in the media.
+They started yesterday morning, nowhere else in the media.

 And I want you to listen to CNN's story on the firing of these two Acorn workers in Baltimore.

-Two employees at the Baltimore, Maryland branch of the liberal community organizing group Acorn were caught on tape allegedly.
+Two employees at the Baltimore, Maryland branch of the liberal community organizing group ACORN were caught on tape allegedly.

 I played the audio for you yesterday.

-There was nothing alleged about this, allegedly offering advice to a pair posing as a pimp and a prostitute on setting up a prostitution ring and evading the IRS.
+Allegedly offering advice to a pair posing as a pimp and a prostitute on setting up a prostitution ring and evading the IRS.

 He was joined by another conservative, Hannah Giles, who posed as the prostitute in the filmmaker's undercover sting.